deffib_recursive(n):returnfib_recursive(n -1)+fib_recursive(n -2)if n >1else ndeffib_iterative(n): a, b =0,1for _ inrange(n): a, b = b, a + breturn a

 As a sanity check, try shifting the recurrence in Exercise 2.13 and compute values as described here.
 For example, use t=2 and at=2 to get a7=9/2 in both ways, via the original recurrence and this synthesized formula.
 When xn=n/(n+1) then xnxn−1…xt+1=(t+1)/(n+1).

-Before proceeding we must resolve the base cases for N≤6; we must ensure that the summation factor is non-zero.
-Using the recurrence for AN we get A2=0,A3=2,A4=1,A5=9/5,A6=2.
-Following the same steps from Exercise 2.16 (see also Table 2.2 from the book), we get
+Before proceeding, we must resolve the base cases for N≤6, ensuring that the summation factor is nonzero.
+Using the original recurrence for AN we get A2=0,A3=2,A4=1,A5=9/5,A6=2.
+Following the same steps from the previous exercise (see also Table 2.2 from the book), we get

 AN=72(N+1) for N>6.

-From the error term bn=an−α we have an−1=bn−1+α.
+From the signed error term bn=an−α, we have an−1=bn−1+α.
 We can substitute it back into the main recurrence

-The solution is known as the Dottie number.
+The solution is known as the Dottie number and revolves around the concept of a fixed point.
 We must show that all conditions are satisfied for applying the Banach fixed point theorem; it then guarantees that the function cos(x) converges to a unique fixed point for any a0∈[0,1].

-We can also represent the continued fraction (mentioned in the book) as f(x)=1/(1+x) for x∈(0,1].
+We can also represent the continued fraction as f(x)=1/(1+x) for x∈[0,1].
 I’s easy to show that all conditions hold for applying the Banach theorem.

 Exercise 2.20